-Entity Inherits from Description StorageShare Share A utilization target for a set of storage resources defined by a set of configuration parameters and characterized by status information Inherited Propert ty .
-Type Mult Unit Description LocalID [key] String 1 An opaque local identifier Name String 01 Human-readable name Property Туре Mult.
-Unit Description Туре StorageShareType_t 01 Volatile, Durable, Permanent Path String 01 A namespace where files are logically assigned to when they are stored into this share.
-ExpirationMode ExpirationMode_t The expiration mode for files contained in the share Tag String A user defined tag for additional information State ServingState_t 1 The state of the share
+Entity Inherits from Description StorageShare Share A utilization target for a set of storage resources defined by a set of configuration parameters and characterized by status information Inherited Prope erty Туре Mult Unit Description LocalID [key] String 1 An opaque identifier local to the Storage Service Name String 01 Human-readable name Property Type Mult.
+Unit Description Type StorageShareType_t 01 Volatile, Durable, Permanent Path String 01 A namespace where files are logically assigned to when they are stored into this share.
+ExpirationMode) ExpirationMode_t The expiration modes which this Share supports for files (neverExpire, warnWhenExpired, releaseWhenExpired) Tag String A user defined tag for additional information State ServingState_t 1 The serving state (production, draining, queueing, closed)